Vegan Puff Pastry

 Stick-style vegan butter or margarine will make the best and most consistent results, as it has less water content than the spreadable type and will result in the flakiest layers.

-What temperature is the best to bake puff pastry?
+What temperature is the best to bake vegan puff pastry?

-The temperature at which to bake puff pastry will vary by recipe, but it is generally best to bake puff pastry at a high temperature (400°F/200°C) for at least 10 minutes for the best results.
+The temperature at which to bake vegan puff pastry will vary by recipe.
+It is generally best to bake it at a high temperature (400Ā°F/200Ā°C) for at least 10 minutes for the best results.

 The higher temperature will allow the butter to melt quickly and release steam, creating the signature layers in puff pastry.